SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 ```

-To test it, we can get access to the presenter with
+To test it, we can get access to the presenter with:

 ```
 (ContactBookPresenter on: ContactBook coworkers)